The Secret War

 The Secret War is rated PG-13.
 Parents should be aware that it contains violence, action sequences, mature themes.
 Some material may be inappropriate for children under 13.

-Analyzing the audience sentiment, IMDb rating of 0/10, and global collection metrics, The Secret War stands as a challenging project for the creators.
-It remains an essential piece of the 2003 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 10.0/10, and global performance metrics, The Secret War is classified as a SUPER HIT.
+It remains an essential part of the 2003 cinematic calendar.

 Frequently Asked Questions